 CREDITS

-1. llowing courses (6 credits):
+1. Both of f the fo llowing courses (6 credits):

-ANP 830 Cultural and Linguistic Anthropological Theory:
+Cultural and Linguistic Anthropological Theory:

 Key Issues and Debates 3

 ANP 840 Biocultural Evolution 3

-2. One of f the fo llowing courses (3 credits):
+2. One of the fo llowing courses (3 credits):

 ANP 420 Language and Culture 3

 ANP 820 Language and Cultural Meaning 3

-This re quiren nent may be waived by the department on the basis of prior
+This re quirem nent may be waived by the department on the basis of prior

-course work
+course work.